paritytrading/philadelphia/README.md

 # Philadelphia

-Philadelphia is a low latency Financial Information Exchange (FIX) engine for the JVM.
+Philadelphia is a low-latency Financial Information Exchange (FIX) engine for the JVM.

 You can use Philadelphia to connect to stock exchanges, brokerage firms, and